-- Writing guest posts for other websites in your niche with your backlink redirecting to your signup page
+- Writing guest posts for other websites in your niche with your backlink redirecting to your signup or landing page

 - Including the signup link in your email signature

-- Posting to Medium.com and Quora, and using your bio link as your signup page
+- Posting to Medium.com and Quora, and using your bio link as your signup or landing page

 - Writing blog posts on your own website, and optimizing them for SEO to garner more organic views via search engines which could lead to additional signups

 Note: These organic webinar promotion strategies work best with evergreen webinars.

 We dive deeper into these and more free ideas for how to promote a webinar landing page in this post.